Updated July, 2020

 Provide GRSS background on the proposed conference, symposia or workshop

 The organizers of the symposium must send a formal proposal to the GRSS Vice President of Meetings and Symposia to initiate the process of obtaining technical co-sponsorship from IEEE GRSS.
+Please note that if the proposed conference conflicts with any other major GRSS-sponsored conference, it might not be considered for TCS or FCS approval.

 Click here to submit the on-line form.
 In addition to this form, the Organizers will need to submit a budget estimate and a MoU.
 For accessing the related templates, please contact the Specialty Symposia Chair at: email@example.com .